Akamai Foundation

 Employee Resource Groups (ERGs) and Akamai Foundation Community Collaboration

-In Reach
+In Grants

 Global Disaster Relief

-The Akamai Foundation recognizes the strength in unifying resources to have the greatest impact in areas where our employees live and work.
+The Akamai Foundation recognizes the strength of unifying resources to have the greatest impact in areas where our employees live and work.
 We mobilize during times of crisis, using our giving programs to facilitate resilience and recovery for our employees and their communities.

 Akamai Foundation Governance